Published 2014-03-10.

 because the whole collection must be copied.

-However, prepending an element (with ::
+However, prepending an element (with :: or +:) to an immutable.List is not computationally expensive.

-cannot be changed, the prepend operators (::
+Because an instance of immutable.List cannot be changed, the prepend operators (:: and +:) and the

-) return new instances of immutable.List
+concatenation operators (::: and ++) return new instances of immutable.List.

-, which is fine if used once in a while,
+Also, the concatenation operators have linear complexity (O(n)), which is fine if used once in a while,

 but does not perform well in a loop.

-that contains any type of object.
+You can have a List that contains any type of object.

-For example, let’s say we have a Thing
+For example, let’s say we have a Thing case class.

 scala> case class Thing(i: Int, s: String) defined class Thing

-We could make a collection of Thing
+We could make a collection of Things:

 scala> val thing1 = Thing(1, "z") thing1: Thing = Thing(1,a)